MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 ---

-# Managing and using web services in R
+# Working with web services in R

 This article describes how you can interact with and manage analytic web services directly in R using functions in the [mrsdeploy package](../mrsdeploy/mrsdeploy.md).
 This R package is installed with both Microsoft R Client and Microsoft R Server.
 Note that a set of [RESTful APIs](api.md) are also available to provide direct programmatic access to a service's lifecycle directly.